Gokula Nanda Mallik

 Development, Micro, Small and Medium Enterprises in Government of Odisha.
 He is a member of the Member of Odisha Legislative Assembly from Polasara assembly constituency of Ganjam district.

-On 12 June 2024, he took oath along with Chief Minister Mohan Charan Majhitook oath in Janata Maidan, Bhubaneswar.
+On 12 June 2024, he took oath along with Chief Minister Mohan Charan Majhi took oath in Janata Maidan, Bhubaneswar.
 Governor Raghubar Das administered their oath.
 Prime Minister Narendra Modi, Home Minister Amit Shah, Defense Minister Rajnath Singh, along with Chief Ministers of 10 BJP-ruled states were present.